 To complete a control transfer, the host will transmit an MMC with a $W{DT}CTA$ block with the Control Status Flag and Direction fields set to a 1B.
 These settings tell the function control endpoint that the transaction is a status stage transaction for a control transfer.
 It must transmit a Handshake packet during the protocol time slot.
-The device must set the rWUSBHeader.Endpoint Direction field to a 1B for a handshake packet transmitted during a control transfer.
+The device must set the $rWUSBHeader.Endpoint\ Direction$ field to a 1B for a handshake packet transmitted during the status stage of a control transfer.
 The Handshake code set by the function control endpoint is set to the following: